toffycaluga/toffycaluga/README-en.md

 ## About Me

-My work history is somewhat unusual: for 15 years I worked as a circus clown, filling thousands of people with joy and fun.
-However, the pandemic forced me to rethink my career and I decided to enter the world of programming.
+My career journey has been unusual and filled with diversity.
+For 15 years, I brought joy and laughter as a circus clown, putting smiles on the faces of thousands of people.
+However, the pandemic compelled me to rethink my career, and I decided to venture into the exciting world of programming.

-Currently, I work as a freelancer and I have gained a lot of experience and knowledge in a short time.
-I am passionate about teamwork and I am a fast learner, always looking for opportunities to improve my skills and knowledge.
-My circus experience has taught me the importance of being creative, resourceful and adaptable in any situation, which I believe are very valuable qualities in the world of programming.
-I am excited to continue to grow in this industry and know that my previous experience gives me a unique and valuable perspective on software development.
+Currently, I work as a freelancer and have gained valuable experience and knowledge in a short span of time.
+My transition has taught me the importance of being creative, resourceful, and adaptable in any situation, qualities I believe are highly valuable in the programming world.

+I am a quick learner and thrive in team environments, embracing challenges and constantly seeking opportunities to enhance my skills and knowledge.
+I am eager to tackle new endeavors that allow me to grow professionally.

+My prior circus experience has provided me with a unique perspective in software development.
+I have learned to handle pressure, work under changing conditions, and remain focused on goals.
+I am confident that these skills, coupled with my passion for programming, make me an adaptable professional capable of offering innovative solutions.

+I am excited to continue expanding in this ever-evolving industry and open to new opportunities that broaden my horizons in software development.
+Let's work together to create solutions that make a difference!
 <!-- ## Coding Profiles

 -->